Frequently Asked Questions

 A technical file is a document, which can either be held in a hard copy format or files on your computer, which is used to demonstrate that the product complies with the relevant European Directive.
 Normally, a file would contain documentation such as drawings, calculations, risk assessment, test reports and user instructions.
 The nature and extent of the documentation depends very much on the type and complexity of the product.
 The manufacturer is responsible for creating the technical file, which must be retained for at least 15 years following the date of manufacturing, or after the last unit has been produced.

-A type examination is a process undertaken by an EC Notified Body in order to verify that the manufacturer's product does indeed comply with the relevant European Directive(s).
+An EC type-examination is a process undertaken by an EC Notified Body in order to verify that the manufacturer's product does indeed comply with the relevant European Directive(s).
 The notified body will review the manufacturer's technical file and must retain a copy for at least 15 years following the date of manufacturing, or after the last unit has been produced.
 The notified body will, normally, also wish to witness tests of the product and undertake a physical inspection.
-Once the process is complete, the notified body will issue an EC type examination certificate for that product to the manufacturer.
+If it is deemed that the product in question meets the relevant requirements of the European Directive(s) then an EC type-examination certificate will be issued.

 What is an EC Notified Body?